Yellowstone National Park

 Grand Canyon of Yellowstone

-This canyon carved by the Yellowstone River is most famous for its Lower Falls.
-Here, the river tumbles twice the height of Niagara Falls before striking the canyon floor.
-Bridge Bay at Yellowstone Lake to Grand Canyon of the Yellowstone 20 miles, 45 minutes
+Carved by the Yellowstone River, this dramatic canyon is best known for its iconic Lower Falls, where the river plunges more than twice the height of Niagara Falls into the canyon below.
+From Bridge Bay on Yellowstone Lake, it’s about 20 miles, or a 45-minute drive, to the Grand Canyon of the Yellowstone.

 Old Faithful